Finsternavy/vendingMachine/README.md

 1. Open SourceTree
 2. Click <FILE> <NEW/CLONE>
-3. Copy the GitHub Vending Machine file's URL and past into the Source Path / URL field in SourceTree
+3. Copy the GitHub Vending Machine file's URL and paste into the Source Path / URL field in SourceTree
 4. Click "Clone"

 ### Or...